tonybnya/bluedo/server/README.md

 ### Tasks

 All task endpoints require authentication via Bearer token in the Authorization header.
-Also add `Content-Type: application/json` to the headers of each request.

 | Method | Endpoint | Description | Request Body | Response |
 |--------|----------|-------------|--------------|----------|